Yutsuten/notes/notes/tool/anki.md

 python -m venv --system-site-packages .venv
 ```

-The packages `pyqt6 pyqt6-webengine` will also be needed.
+The package `python-pyqt6-webengine` will also be needed.
 Prefer your system's package manager to install it.

 ```shell